palatej/palatej.github.io/pages/ssf/algorithms/dk.md

 ---
 # {{page.description}}

-We describe below the diffuse initialization of Durbin-Koopman and a variant that we call "partial square root initialization"
+We describe below the diffuse initialization of Durbin-Koopman (DK) and a variant that we call "partial square root initialization"

 When $y_t$ is observed, we compute the following recursions